samary-xia/blog/wp-content/plugins/wp-ulike/readme.txt

 * Added: Better admin notice system.
 * Added: Some improvements in statistics functionalities and data controllers.
 * Added: Better capability control for stats&logs admin menu pages.
 [PRO]
-* Added: BuddyPress & bbpress compatible with new improvements.
+* Added: BuddyPress & bbPress compatible with new improvements.
 * Added: New option to delete orphaned rows.
-* Fixed: An issue with catching of nonce fields problem.
+* Fixed: An  issue with chaching of nonce fields problem.
 * Fixed: An issue with display likers in JS functionality.
 * Fixed: Some styling issues.
 * Fixed: bbPress functionality conflict.